-Peter Ansoff has repeatedly been asked about how to get copies of past NAVA meeting flags with the flag of NAVA 13 (appropriately enough) showing the orange, black and witch silhouette as the overall favorite (although one youngster thought it represented the city of Wichita).
+Peter Ansoff has repeatedly been asked about how to get copies of past NAVA meeting flags with the flag of NAVA 13, orange and black with a witch silhouette (Salem, MA 1979), as the overall favorite (although one youngster thought it represented the city of Wichita).
 Peter suggested a library of the meeting flag artwork be available for download for others to make copies on their own.

-Jack adjourned the business meeting without other business, took a short break and resumed with VexiBits
+After a short break the meeting resumed with VexiBits

 VexiBits

 Ted Dahlberg - Flag of Corsica; first adopted by General of the Nation Pasquale Paoli for the small island between France and Italy in 1755.
 It shows a silhouette of a Moor facing the hoist on a white field with a white bandana around the forehead.
 Originally it was a blind fold.

-Al Cavalieri - Commander-in-Chief Old Guard Flag is a light blue field (sometimes called George Washington blue or United Nations blue) with a circle of 13 six-pointed stars in a circle.
+Al Cavalari - Commander-in-Chief Old Guard Flag is a light blue field (sometimes called George Washington blue or United Nations blue) with a circle of 13 six-pointed stars in a circle.
 It is a modified version of the George Washington personal flag as commander- in-chief of

 continental forces during the Revolutionary War.

 Connor Wright - redesigns flags into different versions based on history or how history could reinterpret the flag such as this USA flag redesigned in the style of the Third Reich.
 He showed his skill to the members by redesigning the Maryland state flag under different forms of governments using Adobe software.

 Presentations

-Anthony Iasso - Mystery of the 12-Star Flag; A most unusual flag in his personal collection of early American flags shows a 12-star flag rather than the expected 13 stars and was wondering why that was.
-The flag shows the expected stars of single applique linen and the stripes of colonial wool bunting; the hand sewn stripes and whip stitched grommets of the era.
+Anthony Iasso - Mystery of the 12-Star Flag: A most unusual flag in his personal collection of early American flags shows a 12-star flag rather than the expected 13 stars and was wondering why that was.
+The flag shows the expected stars of single applique linen and the stripes of colonial wool bunting, the hand sewn stripes and whip stitched grommets of the era.
 But why 12 stars?
-The possible answer is that Rhode Island did not send a delegate to the Constitutional Convention nor signed the final document in 1788.
+The possible answer is that Rhode Island did not send a delegate to the Constitutional Convention nor sign the final document in 1788.
 Flag makers (mostly individuals) assumed that there were only twelve states instead of the thirteen and so made a flag of only twelve stars.
-Tom Carrier was to understand that there were no original 13-star flags from the 18th century and Anthony suggested that there were no 13 star flags of the colonial era extant, but quite a few from the Federal period around the debate and signing of the Constitution.
+Tom Carrier asked if there were no original 13-star flags from the 18th century and Anthony suggested that there were no 13-star flags of the colonial era extant, but quite a few from the Federal period around the debate and signing of the Constitution.